BerkMandiracioglu/Analysis-of-why-establishments-go-out-of-business/README.md

 * Is there a correlation between a business’s age and it going out of business?

 # Data set
-We will use the provided data set called Chicago Food Inspections (https://www.kaggle.com/chicago/chicago-food-inspections).
+We used the provided data set called Chicago Food Inspections (https://www.kaggle.com/chicago/chicago-food-inspections).
 It is in a csv format and provides information such as violations, type of facility, and location.
-We try to gain more insight by augmenting our datset with other datasets provided by the city of Chicago.
+We gain more insight by augmenting our datset with other datasets provided by the city of Chicago.
 Those datasets are:
 * Census Data - Selected socioeconomic indicators in Chicago (https://data.cityofchicago.org/Health-Human-Services/Census-Data-Selected-socioeconomic-indicators-in-C/kn9c-c2s2) - provides us socioeconomic information about each region separately.
 * Boundaries (https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-Community-Areas-current-/cauq-8yn6) - provides detailed latitude and longitude of each reason.
 We use this to know in which region each of our establishments is by using latitude and longitude.